-In order to reduce the concentration of contaminants in HVAC cooling towers, a substantial amount of water must be periodically discharged.
-However, this discharged water, or blowdown, contains anti-scalant, anti-corrodant and an-ti-microbiological toxic chemicals used to control scaling, fouling and corrosion.
+Discharged water from cooling towers contains anti-scalant, anti-corrodant and an-ti-microbiological toxic chemicals used to control scaling, fouling and corrosion.
 The blowdown is discharged into local sewage or stormwater systems and ultimately into the environment.
-Some municipal sewer agencies charge a fee to accept the discharged water from buildings because it contains hazardous materials that must be treated.

 Available for DownloadDOWNLOAD REPORT